 Pendleton prides itself on its personal involvement in the weaving of its iconic blankets.
 This is why the weavings are visually inspected by a real person!
 Twice!
 Each side of a roll of blanket fabric is scrutinized and marked for any imperfection so that only perfect blankets make it to the retail market.
 However, to minimize waste, Pendleton allows these culled but still beautiful blankets to be sold as “seconds” for a lower price in the back of the mill store.

 After inspection, the woven fabric is cut into blanket sizes and bound with felt binding.

 I asked Trish directly how Pendleton muchacho blankets differ from their regular woolen blankets.
 She said that there are only 2 differences: 1.
 The size is smaller, suitable for a crib 2.
 Some of the designs are specific only to the baby blankets.

 To give you a comparison, the cost of a Pendleton muchacho blanket is roughly similar to purchasing five or six boutique muslin swaddle blankets.
 Of course, buying a Pendleton for your own little muchacho or muchacha shows how much you value their presence in your life and gives them an heirloom that they can keep for when they have little ones of their own!

 To take care of your muchacho blanket, follow these wool care tips from crazycrow.com:

-The celebrated quality of Pendleton blankets carries over to their line of crib blankets, called “muchacho” blankets.
-Many intriguing Native American-inspired designs are available, and new designs are are added from time to time.
+The celebrated quality of Pendleton blankets carries over to their line of crib-size blankets, called muchacho blankets.
+Many intriguing Native American-inspired designs are available, and new designs are added from time to time, like the Star Wars Designs.
 You will probably find at least one that makes you say, “Wow!
-That's gorgeous!
+That's awesome!
 I want that for (insert the name of your beloved baby)!”
 I know I did!